 Ford Speed Control Deactivation Switch Failures Causing Fires

 Ford cruise control switch fires have killed or seriously injured hundred of victims.
 If you are like many vehicle owners in America, you casually set aside vehicle recall notices to potentially deal with with the recall later.
 Yes, many of these recalls are minor fixes, but some warn of very serious defects that may result in loss of property or life if you ignore them.
 More than 16 million Ford, Lincoln, and Mercury vehicles were equipped with a Speed Control Deactivation Switch (SCDS) between 1992 and 2004. (otherwise known as a Cruise control deactivation brake pressure switch) Some 10.3 million of these vehicles have now been recalled by The National Highway Traffic Safety Administration and Ford Motor Company.
 Since failure of this speed control deactivation switch has resulted in fires that started at night while the car was parked in the garage, there is significant risk of loss to property and life.
 Nevertheless, 5.7 million Ford vehicles equipped with this same cruise control switch have not been recalled.
 If you were injured or a loved one was killed as a result of a defective speed control deactivation switch, contact a speed control deactivation lawsuit law firm.
 A Ford Fires product liability wrongful death lawsuit will help the victim’s loved ones get justice and accountability against the wrongdoer.
 Many victims are seeking information about Ford f150 cruise control recall.
-Other victims seek information about: “Ford Fire related recall” or “Ford fires.”
+Other victims seek information about: “Ford Fire related recall”, “ford f150 cruise control recall” or “Ford fires.”
 Other victims are seeking out a top product liability law firm with experienced speed control deactivation switch attorneys.

 Historical problems with ignition switch